ten-protocol/go-ten/design/user_data_incentives.md

 Only logic run inside an approved TEE is able to return a result, since it is the only place where that data is visible.

 This means that it is now much more difficult to create a cheap caching layer.
+Also, the service provider will not gain any insights from this service since all traffic and processing is encrypted.

 ## Delegate to the nodes